Mike Lazaridis: Awards and honours

-On October 21, 1999, Lazaridis received an honorary doctor of engineering degree from the University of Waterloo, and in June 2003, he became its eighth chancellor.
+On October 21, 1999, Lazaridis received an honorary doctor of engineering degree from the University of Waterloo, and in June 2003, he became their eighth chancellor.
 He was listed on Maclean's Honour Roll as a distinguished Canadian in 2000 and named Canada's Nation Builder of the Year for 2002 by readers of The Globe and Mail newspaper.
 In 2006, he was made an Officer of the Order of Canada and a member of the Order of Ontario.
 In 2014 he was elected a Fellow of the Royal Society.
 His nomination reads:Father of what has become known as the smartphone, Mike Lazaridis is recognized in the global wireless community as a visionary, innovator and engineer of extraordinary talent.
 He is the founder of RIM and the creator of the BlackBerry.
 Since 1999, he has made the primary donations establishing the Perimeter Institute for Theoretical Physics, the Institute for Quantum Computing (IQC) and the University of Waterloo Quantum-Nano Centre.
 The Perimeter Institute has already become an international beacon for theoretical physics and IQC is widely regarded as the leading centre of quantum information science worldwide.
-Together, these institutes have transformed physics in Canada and made a major impact internationally.Lazaridis received an Academy Award in 1999 for technical achievements relating to the creation of a high-speed barcode reader used in film editing.
+Together, these institutes have transformed physics in Canada and made a major impact internationally.

+Lazaridis received an Academy Award in 1999 for technical achievements relating to the creation of a high-speed barcode reader used in film editing.
 The same invention received an Emmy in 1994.

+Personal life

+In 2020, he purchased the 80 m (262 ft) yacht Artefact.
+The custom build by the shipyard Nobiskrug won awards for its exterior design, and for using hybrid electric technologies.

+Lazaridis and his wife Ophelia have also been noted for their philanthropic work in the Waterloo area.
+In 2018, they donated ten million dollars to the Stratford Festival for the reconstruction of the Tom Patterson Theatre.

+In popular culture

-Lazaridis is portrayed in the 2023 film BlackBerry by Jay Baruchel.
+Lazaridis is portrayed by Jay Baruchel in the 2023 film BlackBerry.